 It’s perfectly fine to just bring a suitcase.
 You won’t really need to lug it around much and most hotels, taxis and even the train stations will have people on hand to help you in the hope of a ‘Bucksheesh’ (tip).
 A tip is always expected by the way, so keep hold of your five, ten and twenty EGP notes!

-Backpack of choice – I used take my Osprey Farpoint 40 Backpack with me on my travels if I was heading out long term.
+Backpack of choice – I used to take my Osprey Farpoint 40 Backpack with me on my travels if I was heading out long term.
 I don’t as much now.
 But, this is by far the best backpack I’ve used.
-I’m petite so I need a small frame and the the small/medium size is perfect!
+I’m petite so I need a small frame and the small/medium size is perfect!
 I love it so much I wrote a post about it here.

-Whether I’m travelling with a suitcase or backpack, I always use packing cubes to keep everything organised. eBags are my favourite brand and have never let me down.
+Whether I’m travelling in a suitcase or backpack, I always use packing cubes to keep everything organised. eBags are my favourite brand and have never let me down.

 I also packed a daypack by Osprey as my carry on and a pretty over the shoulder bag for evenings out or dinners.

 What clothes to pack for Egypt

 As Egypt is a hot, conservative country, you’ll need lots of light and breathable clothing that can cover you up.
 Here are some packing suggestions based on what I took;

 4 t-shirts – made of cotton, with sleeves and without these can be paired with a maxi skirt or trousers